kasbench/globeco-order-generation-service/original-documentation/business-requirements.md

 \end{equation}
 $$

-The objective of the optimization problem is to minimize PD subject to the following constraints:
+The objective of the optimization problem is to find the values of $u_1, u_2, \cdots, u_n$ that  minimize PD subject to the following constraints:

 - MV is a constant.
 It cannot change.
+- $p_1, p_2, \cdots , p_n$ are constants.
+They cannot change.
 - $\forall i, u_i \in \mathbb{Z}$ (All values of u are integers)
 - $\forall i, u_i \ge 0$ (All values of u are non-negative)
 - $\forall i, u_i \cdot p_i \ge MV \cdot (w_i - l_i)$